 The Change Maker

 The Change Maker is external business-facing person.
 This is the person that makes things happen… funding, partnerships, finance, sales.
 This person is usually an extrovert, self-confident and a great networker.
 The team will rely on The Change Maker to open doors for them, win-over the gatekeepers in the company and get the necessary buy-in from stakeholders.
+The Change Maker can come from anywhere in the company and be of any grade.

 Who can become an Intrapreneur?